 1.1.
-Description of the External Environment, Where KREDOBANK Group Carries out Its Activities.
+Description of the external environment, where KREDOBANK JSC operates

-The key factor affecting Ukrainian economy, banking sector and external operating conditions of KREDOBANK JSC in 2022 was the armed aggression of the Russian Federation and the ongoing Russian-Ukrainian war as of the date of preparation of this Report.
+The key factor affecting the Ukrainian economy, banking sector, and external operating conditions of KREDOBANK JSC in 2022 was the armed aggression of the Russian Federation and the ongoing Russian-Ukrainian war as of the date of preparation of this Report.